sepp89117/GoPro_BLE_RC/README.md

 Upload

-Connect PC or Mobile to ESP WiFi SSID : GoPro_RC
+Connect PC or Mobile to ESP WiFi
+SSID: GoPro_RC
+Password: 00000000

 Open 192.168.4.1 in Browser